 Short codes are not universal to every country.
 For example, text short codes acquired in the U.S. have a separate acquisition process from short codes in Canada.

 The CSCA (Common Short Code Administration) governs short codes in the United States.
-In Canada, it’s the CWTA (Canadian Wireless Telecommunications Association).
+Canadian short codes are governed by the CWTA (Canadian Wireless Telecommunications Association).

 If you’re located outside either of these countries, you’ll work with another organization.

 Short codes have a lot of attractive potential for businesses.